Please see the “Graduate Admissions” section of this site.

 During the two-year program, a student will be expected to enroll full-time (minimum of 10 credits/quarter).
-Beginning in 2007, summer quarters are included.
 A student must complete at least 72 credits, 31 of which are in required courses, in order to earn the degree.

 Required Coursework For All M.F.A.
 Candidates:

 Study of dance production in a university environment.
 Includes rehearsal and performance of Chamber Dance Company repertoire.